 Unlike working with a typical robo-advisor, you’ll be able to talk to a human advisor before locking into your portfolio choice.

-The portfolios include always-popular Vanguard funds.
+The portfolio options include always-popular Vanguard funds.

 3. Digital planning tools.